actionless/github-action-issues-automoderation-test-playground-embedded/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
 Oh no, a bug!
 It happens.
-Thanks for reporting an issue with NewPipe.
+Thanks for reporting an issue with XY.
 To make it easier for us to help you please enter detailed information in the template we have provided below.
 If a section isn't relevant, just delete it, though it would be helpful to still provide as much detail as possible.
 -->

 <!-- IF YOU DON'T FILL IN THE TEMPLATE PROPERLY, YOUR ISSUE IS LIABLE TO BE CLOSED.
 If you feel tired/lazy right now, open your issue some other time.
 We'll wait. -->